 Each week, participants will be given new material to learn and a new assignment that has three parts: 1) a task to complete alone, 2) a task involving others in the class, and 3) participation in a small-group TA session that will take place via video conference call.
 The class will take place mostly on a private forum on SciFund Challenge, that only class participants can see.
 In short, this class is highly collaborative!
 Other the TA sessions (which occur at specific times), the timing of class activities each week is highly flexible.

 Multiple 1-hour TA sessions will be scheduled each week and participants are expected to participate in one each week (a participant does not need to pick the same time slot each week).
 The TA sessions are tentatively scheduled for the following times each week, with all times listed in Pacific Time (GMT-7).
 The final scheduling of TA sessions will depend upon class enrollment.
-Do note that the TA session times for the first week will be slightly different in order to avoid meetings on July 4th.

 - Wednesday: 3-4 PM, 6-7 PM

 - Friday: 8-9 AM, 10-11 AM, 2-3 PM, 5-6 PM

 - Saturday: 9-10 AM, 4-5 PM

 What course participants will gain from the course: